raconma/dynamic_occupancy_models_steppe_birds/README.md

 # Dynamic occupancy models for steppe birds

-Just the quick first draft of the README.
+Just a quick first draft of the README.

 ## How to